WalkerMx/TexInspect/README.md

 > GPU requirements are recommended minimums for the OS.
 TexInspect is GPU-agnostic.

 ## Performance
 Comparison testing was done on a i9-9980HK (2019), strictly on the CPU.
 Results are taken from a 50-run average.
-While encoding, Texconv was run in 'Quick' mode.
+While encoding BC7, Texconv was run in 'Quick' mode.
 Decoding was benchmarked while exporting to BMP.

 ### Encoding
 | | TexInspect 4K | TexConv 4K | Delta |